 This conjures up such strong images; to be a victim you must really suffer a significant proportion of physical pain.
 I’ve never felt like a victim.
 My case never fitted into the traditional portrait of a ‘victim’.
 I wasn’t out alone, attacked by a stranger, physically harmed, left alone in the dirt; I was safe and warm in my bed with my loving boyfriend as he forced his fingers into my passed-out body.
 That wasn’t rape.
 I’m not a victim.

 As a teen, I was always on a self-destructive binge of alcohol-faded nights.
 I woke up on one particular morning with no recollection of the night before: a typical state of mind for me.
 I didn’t think any more of it.
 Months later, a video emerged.
 My boyfriend had already shown it to his friends.
-He stood there laughing as he let me watch it.
+He stood there laughing as he let me watch it, remarking on the “shit WE did when WE were drunk”.

 There I was highlighted in the fluorescent-hues of the night mode setting.
 Passed out, legs parted, while he filmed himself forcing his fingers inside me.
 At moments, I made feeble attempts to push him off, to stop him.
 I was too drunk.
 I could barely raise my head off the bed.
 Each time I made one of these attempts, he would turn the camera to his face, laugh and then continue with his game.